 It’s best to do a small amount of yoga each day rather than a few longer sessions each week.
 Aim for at least 15 minutes of yoga each day.
 When time allows, do a longer session between 30 and 90 minutes.

 Yoga is an excellent way to manage symptoms of osteoporosis.
-A solid routine can help to strengthen your muscles and bones, which helps lower your risk of injuries and falls.
+A solid routine can help to strengthen your muscles and bones, lowering your risk of injuries and falls.

 Choose yoga poses that will develop strength without going beyond your limits.
 Listen to your body and modify poses as necessary.

-Talk to a doctor before starting a yoga program.
+Talk with a doctor before starting a yoga program.
 They can advise you about the best postures to do and ones to avoid.